November 14th 2020 : Hythe in Kent

 An hour & a half sea watch from the fishing boats was very productive , 4 Great Skuas , 1000+ Gannets, 250+ Kittiwakes , a ♂ Merlin in off were all great to see but the highlight was a superb Sooty Shearwater .

 Plenty of Razorbills & Guillemots were seen as was 1♂ 3♀ Common Scoter.

-We headed back to Hythe and this time we got very brief views of the Glaucous Gull in fading light.
+I headed back to Hythe and this time i got very brief views of the Glaucous Gull in fading light.